AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/configuration-variables.md

 ## Pitfalls, Questions, and Tips {#section_E83A6F8B6EE44D51A2800D83F8BB264F}

-* Include all domains that the AppMeasurement for JavaScript file may be served under in the filter list.
+* Include all domains that the [!DNL AppMeasurement] for JavaScript file may be served under in the filter list.
 * Periodically check the [!UICONTROL Paths] > [!UICONTROL Entries & Exits] > [!UICONTROL Exit] Links report to make sure that none of the entries in that report are incorrect.

 * Periodically review partner contracts to determine if they contain restrictions on link tracking.
 For example, you might be prohibited from tracking links that appear in partner display ads.
 Filter partner links by adding their domain to *`linkInternalFilters`*: